roszenil/BIO508-Evolution/about.md

 By the end of the semester, students will be able to:

 1. Understand how phylogenetic trees are built.
-2. Infer correlations between traits using a phylogenetic tree as part of the modeling approach.
+2. Develop basic computer skills to manipulate phylogenetic trees and traits.
-3. Model discrete traits, and ancestral reconstruction on a phylogenetic tree.
+3. Become familiar with the primary literature of comparative methods.
-4. Become familiar with the primary literature of comparative methods.
+4. Develop quantitative reasoning to follow methods and results in scientific articles.
-5. Develop basic computer skills to manipulate phylogenetic trees and traits.
+5. Infer correlations between traits using a phylogenetic tree as part of the modeling approach.
-6. Develop quantitative reasoning to follow methods in results of scientific articles.
+6. Model traits on a phylogeny and perform ancestral state estimation.

 ## Assignments